GuillaumeDorschner/HackMe/Documentation/docker.md

 1. **Download and Extract ZIP**

-    Download the ZIP file from the [HackMe GitHub repository]().
+    Download the ZIP with docker-compose and init.sql is [here](https://github.com/GuillaumeDorschner/HackMe/releases/download/docker-compose/hackme.zip).
 After extracting it, navigate to the `hackme` folder and execute the following commands:
     ```bash
     cd hackme
     docker-compose up